jaidev3/medi-note-ai/README.md

 ## 🎯 **Project Overview**

-Echo Notes revolutionizes healthcare documentation by using advanced AI to automatically generate SOAP (Subjective, Objective, Assessment, Plan) notes from patient visit transcripts.
+MediNote AI revolutionizes healthcare documentation by using advanced AI to automatically generate SOAP (Subjective, Objective, Assessment, Plan) notes from patient visit transcripts.
 Built with a modern microservice architecture, it ensures scalability, security, and performance for healthcare professionals.

 ### **🏥 Key Features**